 2018 Boundary Review & News

 Below is a collection of news updates about our 2017-18 boundary review process.
+The process was led by the community members of the Capital Facilities Advisory Committee (CFAC).
+Track their year of work below.

 The community-led bond and boundary planning committee for Highline Public Schools presented a recommended set of boundary maps and a list of additional considerations at the June 6, 2018 school board meeting.